Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

+Performance results are summarized in Fig.~\ref{Fig:SlowManifold_B10}.
+It is also possible to combine KRONIC with MPC allowing for more general objective functions.
+Then, the control could be formulated in terms of $J_{\bx}$ by computing the inverse $\boldsymbol{\varphi}^{-1}:\mathbb{R}^r\rightarrow \mathbb{R}^n$ if it exists or estimating $\bx$ from $\boldsymbol{\varphi}$ using, e.g., multidimensional scaling as in~\cite{kawahara2016nips}.
 Control in Koopman intrinsic coordinates allows one to discard uncontrollable, unstable directions, for which standard control toolboxes such as Matlab's \texttt{lqr} fail.
 Note that feedback linearization fails in this case too: The control law is of the form $u_{\mathrm{FL}} = x_1^{-1} \bC_{\mathrm{FL}} \bx$.
 As the system approaches the origin, the control input becomes unboundedly large.